In Spite of it All...

 Last Sunday I rode with my sister and her friend Elizabeth at Elm Ridge in the northern Catskills.
 I've ridden here a few times and the last time the leaves were beginning to change and I though I should drag them out of the lower Hudson valley to get a bit of leaf peeping in on their new, wretchedly expensive mountain bikes.

 The three of us had been riding together for the last couple months.
 We're a good match.
 I'm probably a better technical rider but they are both stronger than I am.
 It's a good mix of push and challenge.
-My sister would nip at my heels all the way up a climb and Elizabeth, who's the biologist for the Mohonk trust would just talk to me about butterflies while we were climbing because she's a biologist and an ultra athlete, as I'm wheezing like a chain smoker climbing Mt Everest because I have a desk job from home.
+My sister would nip at my heels all the way up a climb and Elizabeth, who was the biologist for the Mohonk Preserve would just talk to me about butterflies while we were climbing because she's a biologist and an ultra athlete, while I just wheezed like a chain smoker climbing Mt Everest because I have a desk job from home.
 I'm wondering why I'm there until we hit the downhill and then I got to shine in my own doughy way.

 Elm ridge has a few miles of flowy trails on its lower flanks that get you part way to the ridge.
-From there you can push your bike up about half a mile of rocky fall line trail to the ridge top or take a gentler trail called "Levitate" that gets you there on a bit longer route.
+From there you can push your bike up about half a mile of rocky fall line trail to the ridge top or take a gentler trail called Levitate that gets you there on a bit longer route.
+Mallory was still a little rattled from her crash so we rode Levitate.
 As you climb to the ridge the forest gets pretty thick and dark.
 Mallory commented she could use a headlight.

 And as we rolled down that mountain the speed and the color of the forest that was giving up life to go dormant for the winter filled us with the life they were letting go.
 I know, it sounds ridiculous and cliché but there is something about Autumn that makes you feel alive even when you are just standing there looking at it.
 I rolled through berms that were so yellow with leaves it was hard to tell where the trail was.
 I thought that moment, that fleeting second of movement on a bicycle in the woods, of all things, was transcendent; still.
 Beautiful in a way I can only describe by circling around it.
 It was a beauty defined by experience.